 Read More: The Impact Management Journey of Sustainable Social Enterprises

 Data is a key part of business intelligence (BI).
 For social enterprises, IMM is the understanding, learning, and strategic decision-making capability they need to scale.
 Miller Center accelerates social impact by providing social enterprises with the tools and resources for IMM.

 A data-ready organization is also investment-ready.
 IMM is the start of the investment-readiness process for social enterprises.
 It helps them refine their product-market fit to ensure they are creating real change for the stakeholders they serve.

 "Miller Center for Social Entrepreneurship facilitates Behavioral and Value Additionally with Sopact partnership.
 By building the impact data capacity of social enterprises, we go beyond a transactional mindset to sustainable impact."

 Additionality and Impact Portfolio Innovation

 The Miller Center is helping social enterprises innovate and maximize their social impact by prioritizing IMM.
 Silicon Valley start-ups and for-profit businesses know that data is the key to business growth and scaling.
 For social enterprises, it’s also the key to creating a lasting impact on stakeholders.
-Contact Sopact to start your IMM journey or you can learn more about the Miller Center here.
+Contact Sopact to start your IMM journey or learn more about the Miller Center here.

-Impact Accelerator Case Study
+Social Enterprise Accelerator Case Study